Skip to main content

 More travelers than you could ever imagine have navigated the shores of the Mississippi River, and today it's your turn.
 The sites here show how the river shaped and nourished the communities that have called the region home.

-Continue south to Alton, where local folklore meets Native American history at the Piasa Bird mural.
+Start at the Piasa Bird mural, just 1 mile west of Alton Visitors Center.
 This massive painting on the limestone bluffs is a modern reimagining of an ancient image that once adorned the cliffs.
 It’s a striking example of the storytelling traditions of the region's Native peoples.

 Most people are familiar with the Lewis & Clark story, and it's told well at the Lewis & Clark State Historic Site in Hartford.
 But here you'll also learn the stories of the Native American guides and interpreters who were essential to the expedition's success, helping Lewis & Clark navigate the vast, unfamiliar terrain.
 It'll give you a whole new understanding of the history you thought you already knew.